pierreDev33/crawler.ninja/README.md

 **Explicit setting**

-In this configuration, you are apply the same crawl rate for all requests on all hosts.
+In this configuration, you are apply the same crawl rate for all requests on all hosts (even for successful requests).

 ```javascript
 var crawler = require("crawler-ninja");